-In January a few years ago I had a flight to Johannesburg with a 3-day layover.
+In January of 2012, I had a flight to Johannesburg with a 3-day layover.
 Letaba is a far drive.
 I only had 72 hours before I had to fly back to Amsterdam again, but I just hád to see Steven.
-So I rented a car at the airport, spent a very short night at the crew hotel in Sandton and the next morning early drove 600 kilometres to Letaba just to spend a day and a half with him.
+So I rented a car at the airport, spent a very short night at the crew hotel in Sandton and the next morning early drove 600 kilometers to Letaba just to spend a day and a half with him.

 Steven came outside to open the gate for me and to give me a long kiss and a big bear hug.
 We had not seen each other in weeks.
 We always have so much to talk about, so we were chatting and stealing kisses, while I took my bags inside.
-We decided to have a lekker braai that night.
+A much-needed braai was the plan for dinner.
 After spending 10 hours on a plane and 7.5 hours in a car, I just wanted to reconnect to the bush and catch up with Steven.
-So I made the fire (it is one of my favourite things to do!) and we sat down, watching the flames eating away at the wood, our bushveld TV.
+So I made the fire (it is one of my favorite things to do!) and we sat down, watching the flames eating away at the wood, our bushveld TV.

 The bushbucks that live around the staff village came walking past, a hyena was calling in the distance and a nightjar started singing his typical ‘good Lord deliver us’ song.
 I was once again in my happy place, and even happier it was with my love!

 I went to the living room and opened the back door to the garden to see how wet it was outside.
 I could not believe my eyes!!!
-The little stream that runs behind the house and only flows after good rain was in full flood and the water was spilling over the banks into the garden!
+The little stream that runs behind the house and only flows after good rain was in full flood.
+Water was spilling over the banks into the garden!

 I rushed inside to wake up Steven.
 “I think I need to get going right now!”
 It took him a few moments to wake up.
 “The stream behind the house is flowing and the water is already in de garden!”
 I told Steven as I was frantically packing my bags.
 Steven jumped into his shorts and had a look out back.
 He quickly decided; “I am not letting you drive all the way to Joburg in weather like this, I will take you.
 Let me just go to the office quickly, see if Aaron (Stevens colleague) is able to get the guests out of the trails camp and then we’ll go!” he said.
 The trails camp is right on the banks of the Olifants River.

-While Steven was trying to get hold of Aaron in his office, I was phoning SA Airlink to see if there maybe were any flights to Joburg, so we didn’t have to drive in this horrible weather, but Phalaborwa airport was closed.
-Hoedspruit airport was also closed.
+While Steven was trying to get hold of Aaron in his office, I was phoning SA Airlink to see if there maybe were any flights to Joburg, so we didn’t have to drive in this horrible weather.
+But Phalaborwa airport was closed.
+So was the airport in Hoedspruit.
 The Airlink lady actually laughed at me a bit.
 Did I honestly think there were aircraft landing in this weather?
-Well one could only hope.
+Well, one could only hope.

 It took Steven about 15 minutes to find out that Aaron and the guests were safe out of the trails area and on the tar road heading towards Letaba.
 Thank goodness!